SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: Abstract

 \section{Abstract}

-The use of offensive language is a major problem in social media which has led to an abundance of research in detecting content such as hate speech, cyberbulling, and cyber-aggression.
-There have been several attempts to consolidate and categorize these efforts.
-Recently, the \olid dataset used at SemEval-2019 proposed a hierarchical three-level annotation taxonomy which addresses different types of offensive language as well as important information such as the target of such content.
-The categorization provides meaningful and important information for understanding offensive language.
-However, the \olid dataset is limited in size, especially for some of the low-level categories, which included only a few hundred instances, thus making it challenging to train robust deep learning models.
-Here, we address this limitation by creating the largest available dataset for this task, \olidweak. \olidweak contains over nine million English tweets labeled in a semi-supervised manner.
-We further demonstrate experimentally that using \olidweak along with \olid yields improved performance on the \olid test set for two different models, especially for the lower levels of the taxonomy.
-Finally, we perform analysis of the models' performance on easy and hard examples of offensive language using data annotated in a semi-supervised way.
+The widespread use of offensive content in social media has led to an abundance of research in detecting language such as hate speech, cyberbullying, and cyber-aggression.
+Recent work presented the \olid{} dataset, which follows a taxonomy for offensive language identification that provides meaningful information for understanding the type and the target of offensive messages.
+However, it is limited in size and it might be biased towards offensive language as it was collected using keywords.
+In this work, we present \olidweak{}, an expanded dataset, where the tweets were collected in a more principled manner. \olidweak{} contains over nine million English tweets labeled in a semi-supervised fashion.
+We demonstrate that using \olidweak{} along with \olid{} yields sizable performance gains on the \olid{} test set for two different models, especially for the lower levels of the taxonomy.